nhatsmrt/nn-toolbox/README.md

-# A Toolbox for Common Deep Learning Procedures.
+# A Keras-Like Toolbox for Common Deep Learning Procedures in PyTorch.

 ## Introduction